 Some useful techniques include:

 Five Whys: Ask “why?” repeatedly (typically five times) to drill down to the root cause.
-Additional guidance on performing this methodology and an introduction to Root Cause analysis can be found on the NERC Event Analysis website.
+Additional guidance on performing this methodology and an introduction to RCA can be found on the NERC Event Analysis website.

-Event and Causal Factors Charting: a method of producing a sequential description of an incident which accounts for the logical relationships between the facts presented.
+Event and Causal Factors Charting: A method of producing a sequential description of an incident that accounts for the logical relationships between the facts presented.
 Additional guidance on performing this method of RCA can be found in NERC Lesson Learned LL20241201.

-Barrier Analysis: determine how a hazard came into contact with a target (item of value) and then determine what role missing or inadequate barriers might have had in allowing the event to occur.
+Barrier Analysis: Determine how a hazard came into contact with a target (item of value), and then determine what role missing or inadequate barriers might have had in allowing the event to occur.
 Additional guidance on performing this method of RCA can be found in NERC Lesson Learned LL20210202.

-Change Analysis: analyze for differences and then determine if those differences had a role in causing the event.
+Change Analysis: Analyze for differences and then determine if those differences had a role in causing the event.
 Additional guidance on performing this method of RCA can be found in NERC Lesson Learned LL202102021.

 Identify the Root Cause(s)